lkirkwood/netdox/docs/arch.md

   + Strings are self-explanatory, simply some text data.
   + Lists are property lists.
 Each element has a name, a title, and a value, exactly like PageSeeder properties.
 The name is a terse, indexable name for the data.
 The title is a nice, descriptive name that should be displayed to someone viewing the published data.
 The value is just the content, the actual element of the list.
   + Hashes are map types, key/value pairs.
   + Tables are... tables.
-Basically a matrix, or a list of lists (not the lists above, normal lists containing strings only).
+Basically a matrix, or a list of lists (not the property lists above, normal lists containing strings only).
++ Metadata is a simple key-value map for storing values that are mostly useful for passing data between plugins.
+All DNS and Node objects can have metadata attached.
+There are two special cases for metadata that one should be aware of if they are writing a plugin that depends on it:
+  + Metadata keys prefixed with '_' will not be displayed in user-facing documents.
+This is useful for when you have large or ungainly values that you need to pass between plugins.
+  + The `node` and `_node` metadata keys will be populated on DNS objects that have been resolved to a node.
+The user-facing `node` contains a link (more on these below), and the `_node` key contains the link ID of the processed node.
+Like all metadata and other data in the database, this information can only be relied upon by `read-write` or `connector` plugins.
++ To link to another document, simply place in any text value field some text of the form `(!(<type>|!|<id>)!)`.
+Here `<type>` is one of `dns`,`node`, or `report` and `<id>` is the ID of the respective object.

 # Nodes